 We talked earlier about how interest rate hikes contribute to currency appreciation.
 The reverse effect happens when a central bank decreases interest rates.

 If the Federal Reserve (the US central bank) reduces the bank rate, the dollar becomes less desirable.
-Investors get a better return elsewhere, resulting in an outflow of hot money from the US.
+Therefore, investors get a better return elsewhere, resulting in an outflow of hot money from the US.

 Traders then sell the dollar in currency markets, leading to an increase in supply.
 The low demand for the dollar, and high supply, means its value depreciates.